LogtalkDotOrg/logtalk3/UPGRADING.md

 reflection API in Logtalk 3.x now returns all object (and module) dependencies found on sufficiently instantiated `::/2` and `:/2` calls when compiling an object or a category.

+The `version` flag is deprecated.
+New code that doesn't require compatibility with Logtalk 2.x should use instead the new `version_data` flag.

+The Logtalk 2.x `unknown`, `misspelt`, `singletons`, and `tmpdir` are renamed in Logtalk 3.x for clarity.
+The old names are deprecated and should only be used when compatibility with Logtalk 2.x is still required.

 Control constructs semantic changes